nashville-software-school/server-side-python-curriculum/orientation/exercises/SQL_MUSIC_HISTORY.md

     SELECT a.Title, s.Title FROM Album a LEFT JOIN Song s ON s.AlbumId = a.AlbumId;
     SELECT a.Title, s.Title FROM Song s LEFT JOIN Album a ON s.AlbumId = a.AlbumId;
     ```
+1. Write a `SELECT` statement to display how many songs exist for each album.
+You'll need to use the `COUNT()` function and the `GROUP BY` keyword sequence.
+1. Write a `SELECT` statement to display how many songs exist for each artist.
+You'll need to use the `COUNT()` function and the `GROUP BY` keyword sequence.
+1. Write a `SELECT` statement to display how many songs exist for each genre.
+You'll need to use the `COUNT()` function and the `GROUP BY` keyword sequence.
+1. Using `MAX()` function, write a select statement to find the album with the longest duration.
+The result should display the album title and the duration.
+1. Using `MAX()` function, write a select statement to find the song with the longest duration.
+The result should display the song title and the duration.
+1. Modify the previous query to also display the title of the album.